Les Nuit des Lampions 2024 – Cooperations / Luxembourg

 Exposition en collaboration avec Violeta Bravo et Melting Pol

-Le projet My blue alter ego explore la technique du cyanotype comme espace de rencontre et de narration partagée.
-Conçu en collaboration avec des personnes en situation de handicap mental, le projet s’ancre dans une recherche sur l’identité et sur la manière dont elle peut se manifester à travers la trace, l’ombre, l’empreinte lumineuse.
+Le projet my blue alter ego explore la technique du cyanotype comme un espace de rencontre et de narration partagée.
+Conçu en collaboration avec des personnes en situation de handicap mental, le projet s’ancre dans une recherche sur l’identité et sur la manière dont elle peut se manifester à travers la trace, l’ombre et l’empreinte lumineuse.

-Présentée 2024 dans le cadre du festival La Nuit des Lampions au Luxembourg, l’installation finale s’est déployée dans la forêt sous forme d’une fable lumineuse.
-Les silhouettes projetées, suspendues et illuminées, composaient un récit collectif où l’identité se lit comme une constellation mouvante d’expériences humaines.
-L’oeuvre, à la fois fragile et immersive, invitait le spectateur à entrer dans un monde où les ombres racontent, où la lumière devient langage, et où la différence se transforme en poésie partagée.
+Présentée en 2024 dans le cadre du festival La Nuit des Lampions au Luxembourg, l’installation finale s’est déployée dans la forêt sous la forme d’une fable lumineuse.
+Les silhouettes projetées, suspendues et illuminées, composaient un récit collectif où l’identité se lisait comme une constellation mouvante d’expériences humaines.
+L’œuvre, à la fois fragile et immersive, invitait le spectateur à entrer dans un monde où les ombres racontent, où la lumière devient langage et où la différence se transforme en poésie partagée.

-The My blue alter ego project explores the cyanotype technique as a space for encounter and shared storytelling.
-Designed in collaboration with people with mental disabilities, the project is rooted in research on identity and how it can manifest itself through traces, shadows and light imprints.
+The my blue alter ego project explores the cyanotype technique as a space for encounter and shared storytelling.
+Designed in collaboration with people with intellectual disabilities, the project is rooted in research on identity and how it can manifest through traces, shadows, and light imprints.

-The process was conceived as a co-creation workshop, where each participant becomes both subject and author.
-Shadows do not hide: they reveal in a different way, in a visual language that bypasses words.
+The process was conceived as a co-creation workshop in which each participant became both subject and author.
+Shadows do not hide; they reveal in a different way, through a visual language that bypasses words.
 Here, the blue of the cyanotype becomes a colour of memory, a breath that connects the intimate to the universal.

 Presented in 2024 as part of the La Nuit des Lampions festival in Luxembourg, the final installation unfolded in the forest in the form of a luminous fable.
-The projected silhouettes, suspended and illuminated, composed a collective narrative in which identity is read as a shifting constellation of human experiences.
-The work, both fragile and immersive, invited the viewer to enter a world where shadows tell stories, where light becomes language, and where difference is transformed into shared poetry.
+The projected silhouettes, suspended and illuminated, composed a collective narrative in which identity was read as a shifting constellation of human experiences.
+The work, both fragile and immersive, invited viewers to enter a world where shadows tell stories, where light becomes language, and where difference is transformed into shared poetry.